354th Fighter Wing: 354th Mission Support Group

 The 354th Mission Support Group supports the 354th Fighter Wing by providing combat-ready forces, equipment, and essential services while sustaining base infrastructure and providing programs to improve quality of life for the Eielson community.
 From family services to construction and security, the 354th Mission Support Group keeps the physical installation and its personnel performing at peak efficiency, despite the challenging Arctic weather conditions presented by interior Alaska.
 The group also provides a comfortable home for Eielson's associate units.

 Eielson operates much like any town and boasts a population of nearly 10,000 people.
-A big part of the 354th mission is to provide all the services and facilities necessary to make Eielson safe, comfortable, and pleasant for the Iceman Team.
+Part of the 354th mission is to provide the services and facilities necessary to make Eielson safe, comfortable, and pleasant for the Iceman Team.

-Skilled craftsmen operate a coal-fired heat and power plant, water plant and wastewater treatment facility, making this installation entirely self-sufficient.
-Security Forces and Fire Department personnel provide a safe environment for our families.
+Craftsmen operate a coal-fired heat and power plant, water plant and wastewater treatment facility, making this installation entirely self-sufficient.
+Security Forces and Fire Department personnel work to provide a safe environment for families.

 The 354th Mission Support Group manages and maintains over 1,500 military housing units and over 400 dormitory rooms.
 Other activities such as the dining facility, fitness center, library, skills centers, child development center and clubs are vital to the health and morale of everyone who calls Eielson "home."

 The 354th Logistics Readiness Squadron provides supplies, fuels, cryogenics, equipment, and vehicle resources for the 354th Fighter Wing's F-16, and the 168th Air Refueling Wing's KC-135 aircraft.
 The squadron ensures the capability to mobilize, provide operational sustainment, and receive cargo and personnel in support of the base wartime taskings.

 The 354 LRS is responsible for managing and maintaining the government vehicle fleet which incorporates an immense and diverse snow fleet in addition to all the cargo, passenger and household goods movements for Eielson AFB.
 The squadron also conducts an extensive base-wide training program in mobility operations for personnel and cargo deployments.
 To support these missions, LRS stores and issues more than 80,000 line items valued at more than $120 million.
 LRS receives, stores and issues 28M gallons of aviation fuel, 530K gallons of ground products, and 39K gallons of cryogenic products annually in the fourth largest storage capacity system in the Air Force.
 Additionally, LRS operates and maintains Eielson's Joint Mobility Complex, capable of processing more than 1,000 deploying personnel per day.
 The 354 LRS also provides supply, fuels and vehicle support for Red Flag – Alaska exercises.

 354th Contracting Squadron leads market research; provides business advice and acquisition planning for solicitation, executes award, and performs contract administration; and ensures performance management for all installation acquisition requirements relating to the alteration, repair and maintenance to existing facilities, architect-engineering design requirements, and brand new construction.